gxc-int-innovation-challenge21/gxc-team-11/README.md

 https://www.figma.com/proto/T4XEjrAlGcabhZ5fTj3lhN/Mobile-UI-kit-(Community)?node-id=114%3A31&scaling=scale-down&page-id=0%3A1

-Uuhm okay, wait, but how do I acatually do it?
+Okay, wait, but how do I acatually do it?
 Don't worry we got you covered here are couple of instructions on how to use our lovely protoytpe:

 1. Click the link above
 2. Click on the CarDa logo